Sgt. Rock (Is Going to Help Me)

+The band performed the song on Top of the Pops on 22 January 1981 and on the Saturday morning show Multi-Coloured Swap Shop on 21 February 1981.

-Partridge has since expressed disdain with the song, stating that it "embarrasses the shit out of me.
+Partridge has since expressed disdain with the song saying: "... [it] embarrasses the shit out of me.
 Of all the tunes that I've written, that made it to tape, this makes me cringe the worse.
 It's not the music, that's solid enough.
 All the instruments in the track mesh nicely enough, but the lyrical sentiment, oh dear.
 It was supposed to be ironic, you know, nerdy comic fan imagines two dimensional hero can help him with his unsuccessful chat up technique.
 It did not work.
 It just came out limply crap.
 Virgin insisted it be included in this set, otherwise I'd gladly erase it from our history.
 We all make mistakes".